fpcorso/data-blog/content/2024-02-16-stop-words.md

 vectorizer = CountVectorizer(stop_words='english')

 # Get our frequency distribution.
 Note: This accepts a list so,
-# if we only have 1 like we do here, make sure to pass it as a list.
+# if we only have one, as we do here, make sure to pass it as a list.
 word_freq = vectorizer.fit_transform([my_cleaned_text]).toarray()[0]

 # Get our words.